Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Introduction

 \section{Introduction}

 Valentine's Day on February 14$^{\rm th}$ is a perfect time for lovers to express their affection with intimacies and gifts.
-In China, Valentine’s Day has become an increasingly popular date for romantic business, on which Chinese lovebirds are becoming even more generous than their Western counterparts.
-According to the research by MasterCard and National Retail Federation, Chinese consumers spent an average of \$274 on 2018 Valentine’s Day versus \$144 for American ones~\cite{alizila}.
-Besides, the previous study also indicates that compared with Westerners, individuals embedded in East Asian cultures are more likely to use gift-giving as a mode of expressing romantic love~\cite{beichen2015culture}.
-China, the world's top retail market with an estimated sales volume of \$5.6 trillion in 2019~\cite{ustoday}, provides a natural arena to investigate love consumption and romantic gift-giving for Valentine's Day.
+In China, Valentine’s Day has become an increasingly popular date for romantic business, and Chinese lovebirds on this day of the year are becoming even more generous than their Western counterparts.
+According to the research by MasterCard and National Retail Federation, Chinese consumers spent an average of \$274 on 2018 Valentine’s Day versus \$144 for American ones (Wang \& Tung, 2019).
+In addition, the previous study also indicates that compared with Westerners, individuals embedded in East Asian cultures are more likely to use gift-giving as a mode of expressing romantic love (Liang \& Murshed, 2015).
+China, the world's top retail market with an estimated sales volume of \$5.6 trillion in 2019 (Davidson, 2019), provides a natural arena to investigate love consumption and romantic gift-giving on Valentine's Day.\\